 There are numerous opportunities for graduate students and community members to become involved with the MERE project.
-Below are two current work-study job and lists of ideas of project that could be developed.
+Below are work-study jobs and research ideas that could be developed.

 Project Coordinator: Each year, the Monadnock Ecological Research and Education (MERE) Project will seek an energetic student who can coordinate activities and write grants to raise money for the project.
 The student will maintain the MERE web page and work with project partners, including local high schools and Monadnock State Park personnel.

 Summit Stewards: The goal of this program to educate park users on the proper use of recreational trails in mountain ecosystems.
 Two trail stewards per year would be positioned on the mountain in locations determined by park staff.
 These stewards would engage users in a friendly manner to educate them about proper use of trails, safety, and mountain ecology.
 The stewards would be graduate students from Antioch University New England conducting the work as part of their graduate degree practicum requirements.
 300 hours of work would be required for each position on an annual basis.
 Students would be required to work weekends and holidays.

 AACC Coordinator/Education Steward